nasa/cape/doc/common/freestream.rst

 Cape also provides *alpha_t* and *phi* as variables for the user, and it automatically calculates *alpha* and *beta* accordingly.
-These are listed in the :ref:`JSON settings description <cape-json-TrajectoryGroups>`, and more details are provided below.
+These are listed in the :ref:`JSON settings description <cape-json-RunMatrixGroups>`, and more details are provided below.

     **alpha**: :class:`dict`